MicrosoftDocs/bing-docs/bing-docs/bing-news-search/overview.md

 ## Next steps

-First, try the [interactive demo](https://azure.microsoft.com/services/cognitive-services/bing-news-search-api/) for the Bing News Search API.
-This demo shows how you can quickly customize a search query and find news on the web.

-To quickly get started with your first API request, try a quickstart for the [REST API](quickstart.md) or one of the [SDKs](sdk.md).
+To quickly get started with your first API request, try a quickstart for the [REST API](quickstart/csharp.md) or one of the [SDKs](quickstarts/client-libraries.md).

 ## See also

-* The [Bing News Search API v7](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-news-api-v7-reference) reference section contains definitions and information on the endpoints, headers, API responses, and query parameters that you can use to request image-based search results.
+* The [Bing News Search API v7](reference/endpoints.md) reference section contains definitions and information on the endpoints, headers, API responses, and query parameters that you can use to request image-based search results.
-* The [Bing Use and Display Requirements](./useanddisplayrequirements.md) specify acceptable uses of the content and information gained through the Bing search APIs.
+* The [Bing Use and Display Requirements](../bing-web-search/use-display-requirements.md) specify acceptable uses of the content and information gained through the Bing search APIs.
-* Visit the [Bing Search API hub page](../bing-web-search/search-the-web.md) to explore the other available APIs.